The Game (rapper): Other ventures

 In 2000, the Game appeared on the dating television show Change of Heart; in the segment his partner criticized him for "acting macho when in reality is said to be sensitive."
 The episode came to an end where a mutual friend of the Game and his partner suggested in them staying together, the Game decided to stay together but was rebuffed by the offer when his partner agreed to a change of heart and the Game was subsequently dumped on TV.

 The Game also ventured into acting.
 In 2004, he had a minor role voicing the character "B-Dup" in the video game Grand Theft Auto: San Andreas.
 He also voiced himself in the video game Def Jam: Icon.
-In 2006, he made his film debut in Waist Deep as a character named "Big Meat" and is currently filming two more movies.
+In 2006, he made his film debut in Waist Deep as a character named "Big Meat".

 The Game was chosen to play and bought a large amount of shares for the Inglewood Cobras, established in 2005 and playing in the American Basketball Association basketball franchise team.
 The team folded after playing fewer than five games in the ABA in the league's 2005–2006 season.
 The team was coached by former NBA player Sean Higgins.

+The Game is a fan of the Los Angeles Rams of the NFL, occasionally being spotted at the team's home games in Inglewood.

 The Game has also partnered with 310 Motoring to create his own shoe, The Hurricanes.
 A portion of the proceeds of the shoe were donated to the victims of Hurricane Katrina.
+310 Motoring ceased operations in 2008, thus ending production of the Hurricane shoe brand.

 In 2012–2013, he promoted his 60 Days of Fitness challenge, a rigorous fitness and nutrition regime with his brother and trainer Byrd.

 The Game has, on several occasions, honored the memory of those who died during the Armenian genocide and has expressed his sympathy towards the events.
 The Game is also an avid supporter of Black Lives Matter.